 Those of you who have been following the recent boom of the cryptocurrency market will most likely have seen the meteoric rise in XRP, the blockchain powered cryptocurrency from Ripple.
 The currency has soared in value, up more than 1,300% since December (as of 4th Jan 2018) with some claiming that the founder of Ripple, Chris Larsen, may now be one of the richest people in the world.
 Business Insider report that he is worth approximately $16 billion.
-XRP has a market cap (at the time of writing) of $143 billion, making it the second-largest digital currency in the world, after Bitcoin.
+XRP has a market cap (at the time of writing in January 2018) of $143 billion, making it the second-largest digital currency in the world, after Bitcoin.

 XRP’s current rise is driven by two factors:

 - Over the long term, investors are excited about the technology which can facilitate international bank transfers more quickly and cheaply than Bitcoin.
 There is an expectation that a number of banks may adopt the currency for these transfers which will further increase the coin’s valuation.

 - The more immediate rationale for the sudden spike in demand is due to the news that Coinbase, the most popular cryptocurrency exchange application, is expected to facilitate XRP exchanges in the next week.

 Historically, due to ease of use of Coinbase, cryptocurrencies can expect a doubling in valuation once they go live on the application.
 To own XRP coin today investors must jump through a complex series of hurdles and trade on complicated applications such as Binance.
 Binance doesn’t facilitate trading with fiat currencies such as US Dollar or Euro and so traders must already have a cryptocurrency to trade with.
 As well as this the Binance user interface is also challenging to navigate for first time users.

 In essence, the dramatic surge in the value of XRP can be seen as a lesson in effective UX.
 The design of the Coinbase application means that casual traders can easily trade in the available coins.